davidfrantz/force/docs/source/history/vdev.rst

 * **FORCE LEVEL 1 ARCHIVING SYSTEM**

-    Stefan Ernst fixed some issues in force-csd.
+  * Stefan Ernst fixed some issues in force-csd:

     * Reworked how AOIs in the form of vector files are handled.
       Geopackages are no longer used as database for intersecting user-defined AOIs with the tiles/footprints of Sentinel-2 and Landsat, as the GDAL GPKG driver and SQLite caused issues with certains setups / installations.
       The geopackage format is still supported as AOI input though.

     * Several small fixes
       Fixes target the reprojection of AOIs, handling of negative values for AOI bounding boxes, command line option parsing, etc.

 * **FORCE L2PS**